salmant/Autonomous-Self-Adaptation-Platform/SWITCH-Alarm-Trigger/README.md

 ## Step 2- Using APIs to populate subscription_agents_table.

-***
-API1: To add a container instance to a Subscription Cluster.
+API1: To add a container instance to a Subscription Cluster.<br />
 %%%%%%%%%%%%%%%%%
 Method: GET
 %%%%%%%%%%%%%%%%%